widdowquinn/scripts/bioinformatics/README.md

 in order to assign sequence types to a set of input sequences.

-For any large-scale, persistent analysis, you're probably better off usingBIGSdb, or a Galaxy MLST workflow.
+For any large-scale, persistent analysis, you're probably better off using BIGSdb, or a Galaxy MLST workflow.
 See, for example:

 * Jolley KA, Maiden MCJ (2010) BIGSdb: Scalable analysis of bacterial genome variation at the population level.
 BMC Bioinformatics 11: 595. [doi:10.1186/1471-2105-11-595](http://dx.doi.org/10.1186/1471-2105-11-595).
 * [http://bit.ly/MuT9fe](http://bit.ly/MuT9fe) A presentation from GCC2011 describing an MLST workflow in Galaxy.
 I've not yet been able to find it in the Galaxy toolshed at [http://toolshed.g2.bx.psu.edu/](http://toolshed.g2.bx.psu.edu/)